PixelJunk Shooter: Development

 PixelJunk Shooter was formally announced during a 2009 pre-E3 press event on April 29, 2009.
 Originally referred to as PixelJunk 1–4, a 13-day contest was held in which fans submitted game title suggestions to Q-Games.
 The official title, PixelJunk Shooter, was announced on May 25, 2009.
 The simplistic name was received negatively by some fans to which Q-Games president Dylan Cuthbert explained that the name was chosen not only for its simplicity, but also because shooting is the game's central mechanic ("Shooting jets of magma, shooting streams of water, shooting enemies, missiles, lasers, plasma spread weapons etc.") Several other titles were considered, including "PixelJunk Elements", the most popular submission.
 Ultimately, "Elements" was dismissed because "[it didn't] sound action-packed enough".
+The fluid mechanics are based on a particle flow simulation calculated using the Cell's Synergistic Processing Element or SPE.

 PixelJunk Shooter is the first title in the PixelJunk series to offer a traditional narrative, conveyed to players through a series of speech boxes awarded upon rescuing certain survivors.
 The game's soundtrack is made up of songs by High Frequency Bandwidth, composed by Alex Paterson and Dom Beken.